Grblzb/HiGit/README.md

 # HiGit

-Repo Test
+Some other test for readme
-Some othertest for readme
+Deleting string is a good thing